How does an approved writer get addresses from Slack via Abby the Bot?

 I work/volunteer for ___ and would like you to add them to your list of supported campaigns.

-If you have a campaign you’d like us to consider, we have a simple interest form on our website to complete: www.PostcardsToVoters.org/Campaigns
+If you have a campaign you would like us to consider, we have a simple interest form on our website to complete: www.PostcardsToVoters.org/Campaigns

 Did you check your spam folder?